 I have to be honest with you about this pizza.
 I made it, packaged it up for the freezer, and stored it away in our deep freeze full of “for when the baby comes” meals.
 I made it exactly 2 weeks before I’d already defrosted and enjoyed all the BBQ Pork Plantain Pizza freezer meals.
 OOPS!

 This pizza hits the freaking spot.
-We were pretty proud of our pizza base here, too, because it's *such* a simple blend of plantains plus a few strategic ingredients.
+We were pretty proud of our pizza base here, too, because it’s *such* a simple blend of plantains plus a few strategic ingredients.
 Simply blend and then spread it out on a parchment paper-lined baking sheet.
 Give it a quick bake (until it sets) and then top with your favorite toppings!
-I wanted a BBQ pork spin on a pizza, so first I spread a nice lather of my homemade BBQ sauce overtop.
+I wanted a BBQ pork spin on a pizza, so first I spread a nice lather of my homemade BBQ sauce overtop (you can easily sub store bought if you’d like).
 From there, I opted for pulled pork!
-If you're following along on our Cook Once, Eat All Week series, simply dig into that pulled pork you already have prepared!
+If you’re following along on our Cook Once, Eat All Week series, simply dig into that pulled pork you already have prepared!
 The rest of the toppings are your call.
 I added purple onion and jalapeños.
-Pop that beauty back in the oven until it's all bubbly and delicious looking.
+Pop that beauty back in the oven until it’s all bubbly and delicious looking.
 I finished my pizza off with a nice drizzle of ranch dressing and then we were off to the races!

-Note: this pizza made enough for 2 servings for me, so I recommend doubling if you're cooking for more folks.
+Note: this BBQ Pork Plantain Pizza made enough for 2 servings for me, so I recommend doubling if you’re cooking for more folks.
 For freezing/defrost tips, be sure to grab the eBook for this week!
 Links are below.